A gifting circle is a pyramid scheme that is gaining a strong foothold in even the most anti-MLM circles.

 A Gifting Circle is a clever way of sugar-coating the words “pyramid scheme”.
 It’s an elaborate, expensive scam that primarily targets women.
 They go by a number of different names, and often come with a made up history about helping women through war times.

 The groups are made up of 15 women, called a circle, but of course it’s actually a pyramid.
 Eight women on the bottom layer, then four, then two, and one at the top.

-The woman at the top collects $40,000 when the bottom level is filled, which happens when each of the eight newest initiates give her a $5,000 “gift.”
+The woman at the top collects $40,000 when the bottom level is filled.
+This happens when each of the eight newest initiates gives her a $5,000 “gift.”
 Once she gets her gift (they might call it her “birthday” or say her “cloud has rained”), she leaves the group, which subsequently splits in two.

 When my friend explained this to me, I actually grabbed her shoulders and shook her forcefully yelling “Scam!
 It’s a SCAM!”.
 She looked dubious but otherwise nonplussed.
 She had not participated in the gifting circle herself because she, thankfully, did not have $5,000 lying around for such BS.

 Another girl at the party piped up that she had gone in for a “half-step”, which is $2,500.
 However, she got nervous and pulled her money out.
 Nevertheless, both of these young women insisted over and over that the gifting circle was 1) not scam, 2) not illegal, and 3) that one of their friends made it through twice pocketing as much as $90,000.

 All three of those points are untrue, especially the last one.
 Neither of my friends realized their gifting circle is a pyramid scheme.